brevdev/launchables/README.md

 #### Connect:

-Brev.dev CLI automatically edits your ssh config so you can `ssh gpu-name` or run `brev open gpu-name` to open VS Code to the remote machine
+Brev CLI automatically edits your ssh config so you can `ssh gpu-name` or run `brev open gpu-name` to open VS Code to the remote machine

+#### Launchables

+Launchables are a feature of NVIDIA Brev that deliver preconfigured, fully optimized compute and software environments.
+Fast and easy to deploy, launchables allow you to start projects without extensive setup or configuration.